 Many of the walls visible along our highways have tumbled, a result of pulling out stones on the chase after rabbits, rubbing by cattle, or pressure from nearby cypress trees.
 Those along McRae Road, Noorat have been regularly repaired by descendants of the family who constructed them.

-Hawks Nest Road crosses the stony rises between Pirron Yallock and Pomborneit.
+Hawks Nest Road crosses 15km of stony rises between Pirron Yallock and Pomborneit.
 The irregular rocky topography has defied the passage of time and stands of remnant basalt plans woodland remain.
 Hawks Nest Road is an undulating gravel road distinguished by the many lava flows along its 17 kilometre length.